russell-parrott/AI-Governance-Reference/README.md

 AI governance terms are widely used and poorly explained.
 Terms such as audit trail, human oversight, algorithmic accountability, model monitoring and system explainability appear in regulation, litigation and boardroom discussion — often without a shared understanding of what they actually require.

 This reference makes those terms clear, practical and checkable.
-Each entry explains what a concept means, why it matters for governance, what the real risk is when it is absent, and what legal obligations surround it.
+Each entry explains what a concept means, why it matters for governance, what the real risk is when it is absent and what legal obligations surround it.

 It is a reference, not legal advice.